Stellar Spectroscopy Using Diffraction Grating, CMOS Monochrome Sensor and Reflecting Telescopes: Results

 \subsubsection{M-Type Star (Betelgeuse)}

-Betelgeuse (M2Ia) (Figure~\ref{fig:stellar-spectra-comparison}) displayed the coolest spectrum with barely detectable hydrogen absorption and strong molecular absorption features.
-The Na-I doublet appeared prominently in emission or partial absorption-filling, characteristic of extended supergiant atmospheres (Figure~\ref{fig:stellar-spectra-comparison}).
-While our spectral resolution was insufficient to fully resolve TiO molecular band structure, we observed broad absorption features centered near 5280 \AA\ consistent with the $\gamma$ band of TiO.
-The red-peaked spectral energy distribution confirmed Betelgeuse's classification as a red supergiant.
+Betelgeuse (M2Ia) (Figure~\ref{fig:betelgeuse-spectrum}) displayed the coolest spectrum with weaker hydrogen absorption and strong molecular absorption features.
+The Na-I doublet appeared prominently in emission or partial absorption-filling, characteristic of extended supergiant atmospheres, which also favors singly ionized strontium (Sr-II) feature ($\sim$ 4078 \AA) with low excitation energy,(Figure~\ref{fig:betelgeuse-spectrum}).
+While our spectral resolution was insufficient to fully resolve all the TiO (titanium oxide) molecular lines \citep{betel_tio_bands}, we observed broad absorption features near 4800 \AA\ and 6000 \AA consistent with the band structure of TiO.
+For Betelgeuse ($\sim$3800 K)\citep{BGtem_stac1969}, Wien's displacement law predicts a spectral peak near 7626 \AA, which is beyond the wavelength range of this spectrograph.
+Since the observed spectrum is limited to the wavelength range $\approx$ 3500-7000 \AA, the full spectral energy distribution (SED) of the system is not sampled.
+Telluric absorption features from $O_2$ are also present, distinguishing atmospheric contamination from the intrinsic molecular bands and atomic lines of this cool supergiant.